 The University of Toronto offers extensive support for students looking for housing, both on and off campus.
 Begin your search here: housing.utoronto.ca U of T's Housing Services has one of the best online housing listings in the city.
 Whether you are looking for temporary housing, off campus housing, or a residence placement, Housing Services can provide you with relevant current information and support.
 Contact them at 416-978-8045, or drop by in person at 214 College Street, 2nd Floor, on the U of T campus.

 If you come in August, consider temporary accommodation in one of the campus residences while you get settled and organized.
-You can also check the rates for hotels around Rotman, such as the Holiday Inn on Bloor at St. George, just north of Rotman: 280 Bloor St. West, 416-968-0010.
+There are also a number of hotels close to the campus.

 Getting started: Top 5 tips for international students coming to Toronto